kaanosm/inb344/project/README.md

 ## expands/
 - expands.0.txt	- First query expansions that includes all methods
-- expands.1.txt	- Second query expansions that include only some mainstream medical datasets (Pubmed, MDhealth and wiki)
+- expands.1.txt	- Se1cond query expansions that include only some mainstream medical datasets (Pubmed, MDhealth and wiki)
 - expands.2.txt	- Third query expansions that includes wikipedia dataset only

 ## scripts/